zscszndxdxs/2023-MT-BERT-SATD/README.md

 | Dataset-11-Commits | Commit Messages |[data](https://github.com/yikun-li/satd-different-sources-data)  |

 ### code
 The code implemented by the MT-BERT-SATD model can be found in the code file.
-More details will be refined later.
 There are four files in the training script, namely "modeling_multitask. py", "optimization. py", "tokenization. py", and "run_mt_bert_satd. py", where the training entry is run_mt_bert_satd. py.
 Training requires executing the following command:
 ```
 python run_mt_bert_satd.py